04 Aug Tending to ACI’s Transformational Impact through Partnership with SolutionsIQ

 That feels unethical to us.
 You see, when we use words like “transformation” and “immersive” in our course descriptions, that’s not marketing hype.
 It’s what our students say.

 Last year, ACI began a partnership with SolutionsIQ to grow with quality.
 SolutionsIQ welcomes the rigor and investment required so that “transformational” and “immersive” continue to be accurate descriptors of ACI’s coaching curriculum and mission.
+Update: In October 2017, ACI was acquired by Accenture and will be led by the same people who lead the Accenture SolutionsIQ team.
+These are the same people ACI has been working with in successful partnership over this last year.

 When Michael Spayd and I, co-founders of ACI, realized that ACI needed a more capable platform to pursue its work in the world, the only people we thought to approach were John and Charlie Rudd, the leaders of SolutionsIQ.
 We had known John and Charlie for years as colleagues and desirable collaboration partners and knew they would uphold ACI’s exacting quality standards, especially our co-leader teaching model.
 That model is expensive and looks like a poor business choice from a certain angle, and is absolutely necessary for the kind of impact we want to have on our students.
 It’s a big reason why ACI’s agile coaching curriculum is reliably transformational.